Explainable AI needs formalization

-Another critical observation from Example~B is that $X_2$ cannot be independently manipulated but only jointly with $X_1$, due to its causal influence on $X_1$.
-Similarly, $X_1$ and $X_2$ are coupled through the common noise $\vec{H}$ in Example~A. Depending on the nature of $X_2$, it then might not be possible to intervene at $X_2$ alone by setting its value independent of $H$.
-In both examples, any causally feasible intervention (through $X_2$ or $H$) would have no effect on $Y$ in the real world.
-In Example~B, it would not even affect the model output, as the model is invariant to changes in $X_2$ by construction.
-In Example~B, possible interventions on $X_2$ could affect the model output; however, not in ways that would correlate with changes in $Y$.
-Such interventions would create out-of-distribution data that do not follow the data generating process (similar to pertubations based faithfulness metrics discussed below).
-A discussion of the effect of such pertubations on the model output, therefore, does not appear to be useful with respect to understanding the model.
+In both examples, any intervention on $X_1$, $X_2$, or $H$ would have no effect on $Y$ in the real world.
+In Example~B, interventions on $X_2$ would not even affect the model output, as the model is invariant to changes in $X_2$ by construction.
+In Example~A, possible interventions on $X_2$ through $H$ could affect the model output; however, not in ways that would correlate with changes in $Y$.

-Both examples also illustrate that suppressor attributors also violate assertion \ref{assertion2} with the consequence that they cannot reliably suggest feasible intervention targets.
-The insufficiency of counterfactual explanations to enable algorithmic recourse has been laid out in detail in \citet{karimi2021algorithmic}.